hashicorp/consul/website/source/docs/guides/deployment.html.md

 ## Network Connectivity

 LAN gossip occurs between all agents in a single datacenter with each agent sending a periodic probe to random agents from its member list.
+Agents run in either client or server mode, both participate in the gossip.
 The initial probe is sent over UDP every second.
 If a node fails to acknowledge within `200ms`, the agent pings over TCP.
 If the TCP probe fails (10 second timeout), it asks configurable number of random nodes to probe the same node (also known as an indirect probe).
 If there is no response from the peers regarding the status of the node, that agent is marked as down.

 The agent's status directly affects the service discovery results.
 If an agent is down, the services it is monitoring will also be marked as down.